gpratte/jwtauth/README.md

 3. Allows users to login.
 This endpoint does not require a token but returns a token
 4. Allows the user to get his/her information.
 Requires token
 5. Allows the admin user to get all users.
 Requires token
-6. Allows a user to change his/her password.
-Requires token
-7. Allows the admin user to change a user's password.
-Requires token
-8. Exercise the endpoints via curl and/or Postman.
+6. Exercise the endpoints via curl and/or Postman.

 # SETUP